RogerPannah/Data-science-Portfolio/README.md

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->
 # Data Science/ Business analytics

-### EDUCATION

-The University of Texas at Austin
-Postgraduate Degree in Data Science and Business Analytics

-University of Education, Winneba, Ghana
-Bachelor of Science in Computer Science

 ### TECHNICAL SKILLS

 ### Programming Languages: Python, SQL,R